kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ## Service resources {#service-resource}

-In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (you'll sometimes see this pattern called a micro-service).
+In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
 The set of Pods targeted by a Service is usually determined by a {{< glossary_tooltip text="selector" term_id="selector" >}}
 (see [below](#services-without-selectors) for why you might want a Service _without_ a selector).

-For example: consider a stateless image-processing backend which is running with 3 replicas.
+For example, consider a stateless image-processing backend which is running with 3 replicas.
 Those replicas are fungible&mdash;frontends do not care which backend they use.
 While the actual Pods that compose the backend set may change, the frontend clients should not need to be aware of that, nor should they need to keep